ldci/redCV/README.md

 New convolution samples are included.

-Rendering duration is calculated with the new Red timer and send back to the user.
+Rendering duration is calculated with the new Red timer and sent back to the user.

 Special thanks for DideC for interface improvment:)